laurentperrinet/Perrinet20PredictiveProcessing/README.md

 are particularly adapted to vision.
 We have shown (see fig. 2) a model which represents (at any given present time) different variables (here "Source" and "Target").
-In a more realistic model, neural activity is more likely to form intermediate representations, at different levels of adaptation as illustrated for the lrAM stimulus [@Chemla18].
+In a more realistic model, neural activity is more likely to form intermediate representations between past, present and and also future representations [@Glaser18] and at different levels of adaptation as illustrated for the lrAM stimulus [@Chemla18].
 As a consequence, such processes are observed phenomenologically as the propagation of neural information tangentially to the cortical surface, modulating dynamically the feed-forward and feed-back stream.
 In